ragibkl/adblock-dns-server/README.md

     IPv6=::1                        # ipv6 address of your server
     ```

-3. run the start script to start the dns server
+3. run the start script to start the dns server.
+The server may take a few minutes to spin up.
     ```
     ./start.sh
     ```